 Putting Together the Playlist

-Toyota partnered with Oath to give fans a way to experience four top music festivals in the U.S., using the screens they had on hand to tune in.
+Toyota partnered with Verizon Media to give fans a way to experience four top music festivals in the U.S., using the screens they had on hand to tune in.
 Video is a big part of Toyota's marketing mix and mobile can carry a huge impact, particularly among millennials.
 As a result, it was crucial that the festival live streams be available on mobile and tablet devices, not just on desktops.